 The objective of the Sun Safety at Work Canada project was to develop a nationally-applicable, effective and sustainable sun safety program for outdoor workers that addresses both skin cancer and heat stress prevention and can be implemented by individual workplaces.
 It was guided by a comprehensive knowledge translation strategy that allowed for wide distribution of the project’s findings as a way of influencing policy and practice.

 Skin cancer represents a significant public health issue for Canada, while heat-stress is recognized as an important emerging issue.
 For both of these conditions, occupational sun exposure is a significant risk factor.
-There are over 1.5 million outdoor workers in Canada who receive substantial exposure to the sun.
+CAREX Canada estimates show that there are approximately 1.5 million outdoor workers in Canada who receive substantial exposure to the sun.
 Outdoor workers are often inadequately protected.

 The project had two complementary phases of activity.
 In Phase 1, a comprehensive trial of the Sun Safety at Work Canada program was developed and implemented.
 This program and its toolkit of resources was trialed in three regions across Canada (British Columbia, the Atlantic Provinces, and Ontario) in 15 workplaces with outdoor workers.
 Municipalities and electrical utility companies were recruited for the study.
 The project team worked actively with each workplace to tailor a comprehensive sun safety program to their specific characteristics, and to embed the program within the context of their existing prevention and occupational health and safety (OHS) efforts.
 These activities were evaluated to enable development of the Sun Safety at Work Canada program for use by a broader audience through the Phase 2 activities.
 In Phase 2, a broad group of interested industry and union stakeholders were engaged in the findings of the research.